-I also glued into the notebook the schedule for seed starting indoors.
+I also glued the schedule for seed starting indoors into the notebook.
 It is nice to have everything in one place.
-It’s a free printable in that linked article that also helps you to find your free frost days, just follow the link.
+It’s a free printable in that linked article that also helps you find your free frost days; just follow the link.

 You are also welcome to add a planting schedule for your climate and the vegetables you want to grow.
 If you do succession planting, you may want to add that as well.

 Companion planting and crop rotation

-As I mentioned before, companion planting and crop rotation are a bit overrated if you grow a mixed garden, not monoculture.
+As I mentioned before, companion planting and crop rotation are a bit overrated if you grow a mixed garden, not a monoculture.

 Adding a good layer of compost every year, you can grow the same crop in the same location for several years.
 Interplanting legumes (nitrogen fixers) with other vegetables helps to improve the soil as well.

-Crop rotation is important if you had a problem.
-For example: If potatoes had potato scab or blight, grow them in a different location.
-If they were healthy, you can grow them in the same spot.
-Carrot maggots may stay in the ground, rotating the carrots is a good idea, too.
+Crop rotation is important if you have a problem.
+For example, If potatoes had potato scab or blight, grow them in a different location.
+If they are healthy, you can grow them in the same spot.
+Carrot maggots may stay in the ground; rotating the carrots is a good idea, too.

 Companion planting is another topic that garden books and blogs love to write about.
 If you do the research, you will find that those lists do not match.
 What one says should be avoided, another expert says can be grown together.
-This is simply because all of it is based on experience, and there can be so many factors that play a role in why one plant might not grow so well.
+This is simply because all of it is based on experience, and so many factors can play a role in why one plant might not grow so well.
 But it does not hurt to take a look at companion planting while planning to get better results.

-Generally speaking, I find to be careful with herbs, onions, and other aromatic plants is a good idea.
-We grow most herbs in the herb garden, and let them reseed themself so that they are not in the way so to speak in the vegetable garden.
+Generally speaking, I find that being careful with herbs, onions, and other aromatic plants is a good idea.
+We grow most herbs in the herb garden and let them reseed themself so that they are not in the way, so to speak, in the vegetable garden.

 Using the space effectively